thoughtspot/cs_tools/docs/cs-tools/archiver/README.md

         "Administrator" (tsamin)

     ```console
-    (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools archiver identify --help
+    (.cs_tools) C:\work\thoughtspot\cs_tools>cstools tools archiver identify --help

-    Usage: cs_tools tools archiver identify --config IDENTIFIER [--option, ..., --help]
+    Usage: cstools tools archiver identify --config IDENTIFIER [--option, ..., --help]

       Identify objects which objects can be archived.

       Identification criteria will skip content owned by "System User" (system) and "Administrator" (tsadmin)

-      ThoughtSpot stores usage activity (by default, 6 months of interactions) by user in the platform.
-If a user views, edits, or
+      ThoughtSpot stores usage activity (default: 6 months of interactions) by user in the platform.
+If a user views, edits, or creates
-      creates an Answer or Pinboard, ThoughtSpot knows about it.
-This can be used as a proxy to understanding what content is actively
+      an Answer or Liveboard, ThoughtSpot knows about it.
+This can be used as a proxy to understanding what content is actively being
-      being used.
+      used.

     Options:
-      --tag TEXT                      tag name to use for labeling objects to archive  (default: TO BE ARCHIVED)
+      --tag TEXT                      tag name to use for labeling objects to archive (case sensitive)  (default: TO BE
+                                      ARCHIVED)
-      --content (answer|pinboard|all)
+      --content (answer|liveboard|all)
                                       type of content to archive  (default: all)
-      --usage-months INTEGER          months to consider for user activity (default: all user history)
+      --recent-activity INTEGER       days to IGNORE for content viewed or access (default: all history)
-      --ignore-recent INTEGER         window of days to ignore for newly created or modified content  (default: 30)
+      --recent-modified INTEGER       days to IGNORE for content created or modified  (default: 100)
+      --ignore-tag TEXT               tagged content to ignore (case sensitive), can be specified multiple times
-      --dry-run                       test selection criteria, do not apply tags and instead output information to console on content to
+      --dry-run                       test your selection criteria, doesn't apply tags
-                                      be archived
       --no-prompt                     disable the confirmation prompt
       --report protocol://DEFINITION.toml
                                       generates a list of content to be archived, utilizes protocol syntax